bernaferrari/GradleKotlinConverter/README.md

 📋 Clipboard mode
 ---------------
 Sometimes you just want to copy and paste.
-This is still experimental, and _implementation_ requires the _dependencies_ block, but it is really useful already.
+Just copy whatever you want, run the script, then paste on your IDE.
 The GIF showcases how simple it is:

  ![GIF](/clipboard_mode.gif?raw=true)